oreal-solutions/react-mvvm/README.md

 ### ViewModelConsumer

 The [ViewModelConsumer](<(lib/react_mvvm.js)>) class subclasses `React.Component` and displays the state of its view model.
 It listens for state changes from the given view model and call `React.Component.setState()` when the state has changed.
 Subclasses should implement `ViewModelConsumer.onRender` and not `React.Component.render` directly.

+## LICENSE

+This package is licensed under an MIT like license.
+A copy can be found in the [LICENSE](LICENSE) file that comes with this package.